Attorney: Haley Reinhart's friend got concussion, cuts in Lamplighter Inn brawl

 During the fight, Reinhart's friend, Alan Chislof, 30, of Wheeling, was seen on a TMZ.com video being restrained by several men who Chislof's attorney said were Lamplighter bouncers.

-Chislof suffered a concussion and had a cut about his left eye that required stitches, said his attorney, Mark A. Brown, a partner with Lane & Lane LLC in Chicago.
-Chislof still has broken blood vessels in his eyes and black and blue marks all over his face and has been spitting up blood, Brown added.
-He was treated in the emergency room and not admitted to the hospital, Brown said.
+Chislof suffered a concussion and had a cut above his left eye that required stitches, said his attorney, Mark A. Brown, a partner with Lane & Lane LLC in Chicago.
+Chislof still has broken blood vessels in his eyes and black and blue marks all over his face, and has been spitting up blood, Brown said.
+He was treated in the emergency room but not admitted to the hospital, Brown said.

-Since the fight, Chislof, a 5'7" personal trainer and salesman at an Evanston gym, has been unable to work, Brown said.
+Since the fight, Chislof, a 5-foot, 7-inch personal trainer and salesman at an Evanston gym, has been unable to work, Brown said.

 "They took him down with a choke hold.
 One guy had his hand around (Chislof's) throat.
 When he thought he was going to pass out or maybe die, he fell to the ground.
 Then they started pummeling him.
 His face is mangled," Brown said.